greg-raven/Uncommon-Sense/_posts/2014-04-19-six-rules-for-liberty.md

 The fight for liberty is a burden that requires eternal vigilance.
 Americans have a healthy distrust of big, obtrusive government that seems to be genetically encoded in our DNA.

 In fact, our system of constitutional checks and balances on separate branches of government is intended to limit a monopoly on power.
-But notice it's not about finding a better benevolent dictator to use power for the 'right reasons.'
+But notice it's not about finding a better benevolent dictator to use power for the "right reasons."
 The problem lies within the unchecked authority itself, not the person using it.

 There is a renewed and heated debate about the future of America going on right now.